AdobeDocs/experience-manager-cloud-service.nl-NL/help/forms/aem-forms-cloud-service-communications-introduction.md

 <!--

 Communication help you combine a template and XML data to generate print documents in various formats.
-The service allows you to generate documents in synchronous and batch modes.
+The service lets you generate documents in synchronous and batch modes.
 The APIs enables you to create applications that let you:

   * Generate documents by populating template files (PDF and XDP) with XML data.
   * Generate output forms in various formats, including non-interactive PDF print streams.